josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Even then—even after you've closed the PR and shipped to production—the measure of your productivity can't be taken yet.
 In fact, it's really only beginning.

+### The cost of maintenance

-You still have to maintain the code, fix any bugs that might pop up, manage updates, and all the other stuff that comes with ownership, now that it's being tested at real-world production scale.
+You're not done once you've merged the code and it's running in production.
+You still have to _maintain_ the code, fix any bugs that might pop up, manage updates, and all the other stuff that comes with ownership, now that it's being tested at real-world production scale.

 **The more you push out, the more you have to maintain**.
 The more you add, the more complicated your software becomes (which in turn, remember, lowers the effectiveness of LLMs).
 And inevitably, this means more and more of your time is spent working on code you've already "finished," as it boomerangs its way back to you.